clabrugere/scratch-llm/README.md

 #### Positional encoding

-The positional encoding layer allows to make the subsequent layers "aware" of the relative or absolute position of each element in the input sequence.
+The positional encoding layer allows to make the self-attention layers "aware" of the relative or absolute position of each element in the input sequence.
 It is critical for modeling data where order is important (such as sentences) because the self-attention mechanism is position-invariant.

-While Llama 2 uses the more recent Rotary positional encoding, we stick to the cosine positional encoding that was described in the [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.
-It is defined as:
+The original implementation of the Transformer as described in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) used trigonometric functions in their cosine positional encoding, described as:

 ```math
 P(m, 2k) = sin( \frac{2m}{10000^{\frac{2k}{d*{emb}}}} )